What is Multiple Linear Regression?

 Assumptions:

-A linear relationship is assumed between the dependent variable and the independent variables.
+Furthermore, we assume a linear relationship between the dependent variable and the independent variables.

 The residuals are homoscedastic and approximately rectangular-shaped.

 At the center of the multiple linear regression analysis is the task of fitting a single line through a scatter plot.
 More specifically the multiple linear regression fits a line through a multi-dimensional space of data points.
 The simplest form has one dependent and two independent variables.
-The dependent variable may also be referred to as the outcome variable or regressand.
-The independent variables may also be referred to as the predictor variables or regressors.
+We may also refer to the dependent variable as the outcome variable or regression.
+We may also refer to the independent variables as the predictor variables or regressors.

 Related Pages: